Sonny Rollins: 1957 – spring 1959

-The same year, Rollins recorded another landmark piece for saxophone, bass and drums trio: Freedom Suite.
-His original sleeve notes said: "How ironic that the Negro, who more than any other people can claim America's culture as his own, is being persecuted and repressed; that the Negro, who has exemplified the humanities in his very existence, is being rewarded with inhumanity."
-The title track is a nineteen-minute improvised bluesy suite; the other side of the album features hard bop workouts of popular show tunes.
+The same year, Rollins recorded another landmark piece for saxophone, bass, and drums trio: Freedom Suite.
+His original sleeve notes declared, "How ironic that the Negro, who more than any other people can claim America's culture as his own, is being persecuted and repressed; that the Negro, who has exemplified the humanities in his very existence, is being rewarded with inhumanity."
+The title track is a 19-minute improvised bluesy suite; the other side of the album features hard bop workouts of popular show tunes.
 Oscar Pettiford and Max Roach provided bass and drums, respectively.
-The LP was available only briefly in its original form, before the record company repackaged it as Shadow Waltz, the title of another piece on the record.
+The LP was available only briefly in its original form, before the record company repackaged it as part of Shadow Waltz, the title of another piece on the record.

 Following Sonny Rollins and the Big Brass (Sonny Rollins Brass/Sonny Rollins Trio), Rollins made one more studio album in 1958, Sonny Rollins and the Contemporary Leaders, before taking a three-year break from recording.
-This was a session for Contemporary Records and saw Rollins recording an esoteric mixture of tunes including "Rock-a-Bye Your Baby with a Dixie Melody" with a West Coast group made up of pianist Hampton Hawes, guitarist Barney Kessel, bassist Leroy Vinnegar and drummer Shelly Manne.
+This was a session for Contemporary Records and saw Rollins recording an esoteric mixture of tunes, including "Rock-a-Bye Your Baby with a Dixie Melody" with a West Coast group made up of pianist Hampton Hawes, guitarist Barney Kessel, bassist Leroy Vinnegar, and drummer Shelly Manne.

 In 1959, Rollins toured Europe for the first time, performing in Sweden, the Netherlands, Germany, Italy, and France.

-Summer 1959–fall 1961: The Bridge
+Summer 1959 – fall 1961: The bridge

 By 1959, Rollins had become frustrated with what he perceived as his own musical limitations and took the first – and most famous – of his musical sabbaticals.
 While living on the Lower East Side of Manhattan, he ventured to the pedestrian walkway of the Williamsburg Bridge to practice, in order to avoid disturbing a neighboring expectant mother.
-Today, a fifteen-story apartment building named "The Rollins" stands on the Grand Street site where he lived.
+Today, a 15-story apartment building named "The Rollins" stands on the Grand Street site where he lived.
 Almost every day from the summer of 1959 through the end of 1961, Rollins practiced on the bridge, next to the subway tracks.
 Rollins admitted that he would often practice for 15 or 16 hours a day, no matter what season.
 In the summer of 1961, the journalist Ralph Berton happened to pass by the saxophonist on the bridge one day and published an article in Metronome magazine about the occurrence.
 During this period, Rollins became a dedicated practitioner of yoga.

 Rollins ended his sabbatical in November 1961.
-He later said: "I could have probably spent the rest of my life just going up on the bridge.
+He later said, "I could have probably spent the rest of my life just going up on the bridge.
 I realized, no, I have to get back into the real world."
-In 2016, a campaign was initiated that seeks to have the bridge renamed in Rollins's honor.
+In 2016, a campaign was initiated that sought to have the bridge renamed in Rollins's honor.